tosimplicity/anki-preview-slideshow/README.md

 2. This add-on is licensed under GPL v3, or higher

 ## Version History

+Version 0.4
+- use set interval when mplayer is not available.

 Version 0.3
 - fix bug in logging for Anki version between 2.1.20 and 2.1.23